 The Options Role Play is a unique activity at the heart of the Choices Program’s curriculum units.
 It is what makes Choices units so engaging and dynamic.
-The Choices Program has a number of resources and tools for use with the Options Role Play.
+In the Options Role Play, students advocate different options and question each other’s views.
+Just as thoughtful preparation is necessary to set the stage for cooperative group learning, careful planning for the presentations can increase the effectiveness of the Options Role Play.

 A Choices Role Play – North Korea